Statistical Tables | Mortgage News | Foreclosure statistics

 To see pricing and trend graphs for individual cities in Sonoma County, click on the cities listed in the menu at the left.

-In Sonoma County, notices of default, the first step in the foreclosure process, continued rising for the second month in a row, jumping 38.5% in March from February.
-They were down 65.7% year-over-year.
+In Sonoma County, notices of default, the first step in the foreclosure process, dropped 19.8% in May from April.
+Year-over-year, notices were down 43%.

-Notices of sale, which set the date and time of an auction, and serve as the homeowner's final notice before sale, also rose in March, up 16.5% from February.
-Year-over-year, notices of sale were down 48%.
+Notices of sale, which set the date and time of an auction, and serve as the homeowner's final notice before sale, rose 8.2% in May from April.
+Year-over-year, notices were down 39.8%.

 After the filing of a Notice of Trustee Sale, there are only three possible outcomes.
 First, the sale can be cancelled for reasons that include a successful loan modification or short sale, a filing error, or a legal requirement to re-file the notice after extended postponements, like bankruptcy.